ehildenb/ctl-optim/proposal/proposal.md

 Alive Peephole Optimizations[@alive-peephole]:
 :   Lopes et al. define a DSL based on templates for specifying peephole
-    optimizations on the LLVM IR (these templates resemple rewriting logic specifications).
+    optimizations on the LLVM IR (these templates resemble rewriting logic specifications).
 Additionally, pre-conditions on the optimizations can be specified (so that the templates do not over-match).
 Their implementation verifies the transformation correct using an external SMT solver, then